sebivenlo/spring-boot-workshop/README.md

 `createdb -h localhost -p 5432 -U postgres workshop`
 4. Now you can pull this workshop.
 In your Netbeans project go to src/main/resources and change username/password in `application.properties` if they differ.

+NOTE: After you run your application for the first time, change your `application.properties` file.
+This line will prevent spring from recreating the database each time it is being executed:
+`spring.datasource.initialize=false`